Argennon-Project/ADAGs/README.md

 Argennon blockchain.
 Meanwhile, the ARG ERC20 token will act as a governance token:

 - The ARG ERC20 contract is a profit distributor.
 That means when an amount of an ERC20 token which is registered as a profit source, is sent to the contract address, that amount will be distributed between all ARG holders, proportional to their ARG balance.
 - Holders of the ARG token are eligible to vote in the Argennon Decentralized Autonomous Governance system (ADAGs).
-The ADAGs /eɪ-dagz/ is a smart contract which is able to perform *governance actions*.
-Actions such as starting a new crowdfunding campaign, minting new ARG tokens and deploying a new governance system.
     - In order to vote, a user needs to lock his ARG tokens for at least 6 months.
 During this period he will not be able to transfer his tokens.
-    - Any proposal that gets more than 60% (3/5) of the total ARG supply votes will be accepted by the ADAGs.
+    - Any proposal that gets more than 66% (2/3) of the total ARG supply votes will be accepted by the ADAGs.

+### ADAGs

+The Argennon Decentralized Autonomous Governance system (ADAGs /eɪ-dagz/) is a smart contract which is able to perform *governance actions*.
+These actions, for the ADAGs version functioning on the Binance Smart Chain, include:

+- Starting new crowdfunding campaigns with different configurations
+- Minting new ARG tokens
+- Sending funds to any address as grants
+- Changing the threshold of voting weight needed for accepting a proposal
+    - can be changed between 0.55 and 0.8 of total ARG supply
+- Changing the minimum lock period required for voting
+    - can be changed between 120 and 730 days
+- Changing the required fee for creating a proposal
+    - can be changed between 0 and 2 BNB
+- Deploying a new governance system

 ### Crowdfunding Campaigns